Johnny-Morgan/pickles/TESTING.md

 - Click the delete comment button, confirm a modal appears with a message asking the user are they sure they want to delete the comment.
 - Confirm that clicking the modal cancel button returns the user to the blog post page without deleting the comment.
 - Click the modal delete button, confirm that the comment is deleted.

+### Mobile and Tablet Manual Testing

+The above desktop manual tests were undertaken on real-life devices, namely an Alcatel 1 Android Phone, and a 5th generation iPad.

+Using Chrome developer tools the responsive nature of the site was tested on the Moto G4, Galaxy S5, iPhone5/SE, iPhone 6/7/8, iPad and Surface Duo.

+Additional manual testing was as follows:

+#### Navigation

+- Confirm that the 'ALL PRODUCTS', 'PLANTS', 'SEEDS' AND 'BLOG' navigation links are collapsed into a hamburger icon.
+- Click the hamburger icon, confirm that the above links appear as expected.
+- Confirm that the main logo is not displayed.
+- Confirm that an additional link to the home page is added to the hamburger menu.
+- Click each link, confirm that the relevent submenu product sections are displayed.
+- Confirm each link directs to the correct page.
+- Click on the search icon, confirm a search bar opens below the navbar and functions correctly.
+- Add a product to the basket, confirm the basket value updates correctly.

+#### Home Page

+- Confirm that on mobile devices, the carousel is replaced with a list of products stacked on top of each other.

+#### Shopping Basket Page

+- Confirm that the order summary appears above the list of products in the basket.

+#### Checkout Page

+- Confirm that the order summary appears above the order form.

+#### Profile Page

+- Confirm that the default delivery information form appears above the order history section.

 ## Bugs